CyberT33N/ads-cheat-sheet/README.md

 ## Adult

+Compared with blog articles and related to adsspyglas I would say this Order ist best:
+1. Popads
+2. AdsTerra
+3. Monetag

 ### USA

 | **Ad Network**     | **Ads Types**      | **Min Payout** | **Frequency**             | **Payment Systems** | **CPM for the USA** |